ppgiii/gis/README.md

-# gis
+# GIS AI/ML
-All contents for GIS AI/ML.
+All contents for GIS AI/ML analysis.
+This includes tools such as GEE.